Diversity, Equity and Inclusion EMEA

 Women in Finance Charter -

-• 1.
-We aim to increase our overall female representation to 33% by March 2026.
-So far we have increased from 29% to 31%
+- 1. We aim to increase our overall female representation to 33% by March 2026.
+We are currently at 31%.

 Retaining and Developing High-Performing Women